 CPU and GPU

-The first things you should consider are the CPU and GPU as they will for the most part determine just how much you’ll be getting in terms of performance in games and other demanding workloads.
-The CPU should at least be quad-core because modern games do take advantage of multiple cores, and this will also come in handy when you’re doing other computationally demanding tasks as well.
+The first things you should consider are the CPU and GPU as they will for the most part determine the performance you’ll be getting in games and other demanding workloads.
+For a 14-inch gaming laptop, the CPU should at least be quad-core because modern games do take advantage of multiple cores, and this will also come in handy when you’re doing other computationally demanding tasks as well.
 When it comes to the GPU, a higher-end GPU is always preferred as it’s directly responsible for gaming performance.
 You should aim for at least an RTX 2000 series GPU though the RTX 3000 series GPUs are better.

 A laptop’s physical design will directly influence its thermal performance, and hence the overall performance of the laptop itself.
 This is especially true for thinner 14-inch gaming laptops.
 Having an extremely powerful CPU and GPU won’t do much if they’re thermal throttling all the time and you don’t get consistent performance out of them.
 Therefore, an adequately designed cooling system must be implemented.
 The design of a 14-inch gaming laptop must also allow for a larger-sized trackpad as well as a comfortable and well-laid-out keyboard for typing.
 This is important when doing other tasks than gaming.